pointehighflyer/vsohousing/README.md

 <h2> VSO Housing </h2>

-VSO Housing is a web interface for managing a housing assignments by [Bill Keys](http://twitter.com/bk_keys).
+VSO Housing is a web interface for managing a housing assignments.

 ## Requirements
    <li>PHP 5.3.3 or greater</li>